The only thing bigger than the number of letters in the word “differential” is the sum you’ll spend to replace one.

 If rear-diff problems go untreated, they may damage other drivetrain components, like the universal joins.

-When these become worn, you may notice excessive vibrations (especially while accelerating).
-This is one of the earliest symptoms that suggest your diff is going out.
+When these become worn, you may notice severe vibrations (especially while accelerating).
+This is one of the initial symptoms that suggest your diff is going out.

 Handling Issues While Turning

-Clearly, if the component in charge of keeping your vehicle stable while turning decides to go out, you’ll experience a decrease in handling.
+Evidently, if the component responsible for keeping your vehicle stable while turning decides to go out, you’ll experience a decrease in handling.

-This can manifest in an extremely erratic way, making it hazardous to continue driving (especially while cornering at high speeds).
+This can manifest in an exceedingly erratic way, making it hazardous to continue driving (especially while cornering at high speeds).

 What Are The Repair Options For A Rear Diff?